AN/SPS-39

-AN/SPS-39
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-39" designation represents the 39th design of an Army-Navy electronic device for surface ship search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

+Development

 Immediately after World War II, the development of a radar with a new principle called 3D radar began.
 First, the multi-beam type AN/SPS-2 was developed, but the mechanism was too complicated, so it was only prototyped.
 Later, as an epoch-making electronic scanning method, Mr. Yarou of Hughes developed a method called frequency scanning (FRESCAN).
 This changed the phase of the radio wave by changing the frequency of the emitted radio wave, and directed the radio wave beam.

 In response to this, the AN/SPS-26 was prototyped as an experimental aircraft radar that adopted the FRESCAN method for vertical scanning and the mechanical method by turning the antenna for horizontal scanning.
 The land test was started in 1953, and the offshore test was started in August 1957 in Norfolk.
 And as a practical machine with improved reliability, this machine was handed over to the Navy in January 1960.